 The advent of World War II not only postponed a $150,000 building program for the Ranch planned by the Pacific Coast Borax Company, which included a projected new lobby, dining room, coffee shop, and kitchen, plus new parking facilities and fifty new cabins but, also resulted in a shutdown of services.
 By the time this took place, however, the Ranch had accommodations for 350 people, plus a nine-hole all-grass golf course added in 1930.
 After the three-year hiatus, the Ranch, Inn, and Amargosa Hotel reopened in 1945 and were run for ten years by Charles Scholl.
 Then, in 1955, they were all leased to the Fred Harvey organization, which decided to concentrate its operations within the valley, resulting in the sale of the Amargosa Hotel in 1959.
 The newest units at the Ranch, located alongside the golf course, were completed in 1975, and other recreational facilities, such as tennis courts, were completed in 1977.

-Today, the property is owned by the Xanterra Corporation and is called the Furnace Creek Resort.
+Today, the property is owned by the Xanterra Corporation and is part of the Oasis At Death Valley Resort.
 The complex provides guests with an 18-hole golf course, three restaurants, a saloon, swimming pool, tennis courts, horseback riding, tours, and an airstrip.
 There are 224 guest units.
 The highlight of the ranch is the Borax Museum, which was opened in the 1950s.
 The old borax office building from Twenty-Mule-Team Canyon was moved to the Ranch around 1954, and its interior was filled with exhibits on mining, Indian populations of the valley, and railroad history.
 Outside are antique vehicles, wagons, a stagecoach, the Death Valley Railroad Engine No. 2, and more.
-The Furnace Creek Inn is also part of the resort.
+The Four Diamond Inn (aka Furnace Creek Inn) is also part of the resort.

 The ranch is located on Highway 190 at Furnace Creek, California.